Enter the mass and current height above y=0 to determine the gravitational potential energy of an object.

 The formula for gravitational potential energy is the following:

 U = - G*M*m/r

 - G is the gravitational constant,

 - and r is the radius between the two objects.

 When looking at the potential energy of an object on earth, this can be simplified into the following:

 U= m * g * h

-Where U is potential energy, g is the acceleration due to earths gravity, and h is height from surface.
+Where U is potential energy, g is the acceleration due to earth’s gravity, and h is the height from the surface.

 Unless you are an alien, you spend every day on earth.
 As a result, in almost any field, the gravitational potential energy is calculated using the simplified equation above.
 With this in mind, we will take a look at an example of a common physics problem involving gravitational potential energy.
 We will assume a bowling ball is placed on top of a hill, and we want to calculate its potential energy.

 - First, we must determine the mass of the bowling ball using either a mass calculator or a scale.
 For this example, we will assume a weight of 200kg.